mslib/remote-host/README.md

 );
 ```

+***NB.
+Do not use this request object if the body of your request is empty (e.g. request parameters are encoded in the url).
+Use UrlEncoded instead!***

 #### The PlainText request

 The PlainText request object can be used to send a request with a plain text content.